AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Another example, we hide the complexity of building IPSEC so that you have the same experience when you build an IPSEC tunnel as you would with AWS native peering: a couple of clicks or a couple of APIs.

-Beyond ease of use, Aviatrix solutions solve many problems better than other products in each of the areas.
+Beyond ease of use, Aviatrix solutions solve many problems better than other products in each of the use cases.
 This document summarizes these problems.
 Links to configuration documents are listed at the end of each section.

 Our goal is to become your go-to tool for all things cloud networking.